KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 ```

 ## The service network (ClusterIPs):
 Minikube uses `10.96.0.0/12` address range for the services it creates.
+You can find it mentioned as `"ServiceCIDR": "10.96.0.0/12"` in the configuration file `~/.minikube/profiles/minikube/config.json` on the host computer.
 It allows 1,048,574 number of host IPAddresses (about one million), essentially meaning that it supports 1,048,574 amount of cluster services (ClusterIPs).
 The usable IP address range for this network is: `10.96.0.1 - 10.111.255.254`.
 That is why you see all these funny looking ClusterIP addresses like `10.106.130.70`), which - visually - do not resemble `10.96.x.y`!
 But they are from the same network IP range!

 ```
-[kamran@kworkhorse ~]$ kubectl --all-namespaces=true get svc
+[kamran@kworkhorse ~]$ kubectl --all-namespaces=true get services
 NAMESPACE              NAME                        TYPE           CLUSTER-IP       EXTERNAL-IP   PORT(S)                  AGE default                kubernetes                  ClusterIP      10.96.0.1        <none>        443/TCP                  5d default                multitool                   LoadBalancer   10.111.126.81    <pending>     80:31019/TCP             134m